What Does it Take to Be a Travel Agent?

 Persuasion: Persuading others to change their minds or behavior.

 - Corporate Travel Agent

 In the United States, there were 81,700 jobs for Travel Agent in 2016.
 There is little to no growth in job opportunities for Travel Agent.
-There will be an estimated 7,800 positions for Travel Agent per year.
+The BLS estimates 7,800 yearly job openings in this field.

 The states with the most job growth for Travel Agent are Washington, Alaska, and Maryland.
 Watch out if you plan on working in Wisconsin, Ohio, or North Dakota.
 These states have the worst job growth for this type of profession.